eddieantonio/blog/_posts/2020-01-26-installing-python-on-macos.md

 a Python install.
 This allows `pyenv` to intercept a command and redirect it to the current or desired version of Python.

 To do this, **prepend** the shim directory to your path.
-Add this to the bottom of your [shell startup file][] (either `~/.zshrc` or `~/.bash_profile` depending on either how new your Mac is or if you've customized your shell ¯\\_(ツ)\_/¯):
+Add this line to the bottom of your [shell startup file][] (either `~/.zshrc` or `~/.bash_profile` depending on either how new your Mac is or if you've customized your shell ¯\\_(ツ)\_/¯):